My Hero One's Justice 2

 My Hero One's Justice 2, known in Japan as is a 2020 fighting game developed and published by Bandai Namco Entertainment for Nintendo Switch, PlayStation 4, Windows, Xbox One, and Google Stadia.
 The game is a sequel to My Hero One's Justice and based on the manga series My Hero Academia by Kōhei Horikoshi.

 Production and release

 A sequel to My Hero One's Justice, it was announced to be in development from Bandai Namco Entertainment in an issue of Weekly Shōnen Jump in September 2019.
 The game was released in Japan for Nintendo Switch, PlayStation 4, Windows, and Xbox One on March 12, 2020.
 It was released internationally on the same platforms the next day.
 On February 15, 2022, the game was released on Google Stadia.

-Various characters have been added to the game after its release via paid DLC, with the first being Hawks.
+Various characters have been added to the game after its release via paid downloadable content, with the first being Hawks.
 In June 2020, English voice-overs were added via a free update.